jerptrs/jerptrs/README.md

 #### Well well, who's looking at my profile?

 I am a 25 year old from Hamburg, Germany.
 I am not a professional developer yet, that is what I am currently working on!
-I love to work with web technologies and to educate myself in these areas, even if it is sometimes not so easy, it is a lot of fun.
+I love to work with web technologies and to educate myself in these areas, even if it is sometimes not so easy, it is still a lot of fun.

 #### Topics that interest me:
 ```js